bparanj/crystal/electronics/zettel/zener.md

  The avalanche effect resembles a snowball rolling down a hill, gathering more snow and growing larger as it descends.
 Similarly, as electrons gain energy and collide with other atoms, they create more free electrons, leading to a cascade of current flow.

-Example: To illustrate the avalanche effect, one could set up a circuit with a high-voltage zener diode (e.g., 12V) in series with a current-limiting resistor.
+To illustrate the avalanche effect, one could set up a circuit with a high-voltage zener diode (e.g., 12V) in series with a current-limiting resistor.
 As the reverse voltage approaches the zener voltage, the current remains low.
 However, once the zener voltage is reached, the current increases dramatically due to the avalanche effect, while the voltage across the diode remains relatively constant.

 4. How does temperature affect the operation of a zener diode?